Last Updated: September 4, 2023

 Many small area plans are written for corridors, commercial districts, industrial areas, downtowns, or redevelopment districts.

-1. Gathering information and data, including maps and statistics
+1. Gather information and data, including maps and statistics.

 Neighborhood demographics are important.
 Demographics means characteristics of the population, such as age, gender, income, ethnicity, and so forth.